ilyessr/react-pokemons-app/README.md

 ## Description

 The React Pokédex App is an interactive web application designed for Pokémon enthusiasts.
-Using React, Redux, and TailwindCSS, this app provides a responsive interface allowing users to add, update, filter, and delete Pokémon.
+Using React and TailwindCSS, this app provides a responsive interface allowing users to add, update, filter, and delete Pokémon.
 It also includes a secure login page for a personalized user experience.

+You can visit the live version of the app [here](https://react-pokemons-app-production.up.railway.app/).

+Additionally, the backend of this application is powered by Node.js.
+You can find the source code for the backend on [GitHub](https://github.com/ilyessr/node-pokemon-api).

 ## Features